-You pay 25% of the negotiated price and a portion of the dispensing fee for other brand name drugs.
+You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs in other tiers.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.